Watch real Users. Understand Why User Struggle.

 What Is Session Replay?

-Watch user sessions as though you were sitting right behind them
+Watch user sessions as though you were sitting right behind them.

 DOM Recording

-Captures page structure changes without actual video files
+Captures page structure changes without actual video files.

 Fully Searchable

-Find specific sessions by events, URLs or user actions
+Find specific sessions by events, URLs or user actions.

 Privacy Protected

-Automatic masking sensitive data before capture
+Automatic masking of sensitive data before capture.

 Lightweight

-Less than 1% overhead on page load times
+Less than 1% overhead on page load times.

 Efficient Storage

-No massive video files - just structured data
+No massive video files, just structured data.

 The Gap Session Reply Bridges

-Who Needs Session Replay (and Why)?
+Who Needs Session Replay?

 CRO Teams